-We have received several news releases from those who will be candidates for the position, and even had a news conference by telephone, along with 53 other news media. with one candidate.
-However, we are going to mull it over a bit before we make a decision.
-We seem to have plenty of time
+We have received several. news releases from those who will be candidates for the position, and even had a news conference by telephone, along with 53 other news media. with one candidate.
+However, we are going to mull it over Austin, Houston, El Paso, Lub a bit before we make a decibock, San Antonio or Dallas, sion.
+We seem to have plenty of time.